aedocw/epub2tts/README.md

 ## LINUX INSTALLATION:

-For  now I've only tested this on a linux machine (Ubuntu 22 in my case).
+These instructions are for Ubuntu, but should work (with appropriate package installer mods) for just about any repo.
 Ensure you have `ffmpeg` installed before use.

 Voice models will be saved locally in `~/.local/share/tts`